Tea in Vietnam: How its types and culture are

 lotus tea

-Tea comes from lotus that is called Lotus tea. ©Vietnamdrive
+Tea comes from the lotus and is called Lotus tea. ©Vietnamdrive

-Lotus tea has a more sophisticated way of marinating and processing, considered one of the most elegant teas in Vietnam.
+Lotus tea is marinated and processed more sophisticatedly.
+It is considered one of the most elegant teas in Vietnam.

-Tea makers will choose high-quality dry tea, put it in the blooming lotus flowers, and tie it to let the lotus aroma permeate into the tea.
+Tea makers choose high-quality dry tea, place it in blooming lotus flowers, and tie it to let the lotus aroma permeate into the tea.

 2.6.
 O Long tea

 O long tea is made from green tea leaves like the ones above.
-However, the processing method is different, especially the fermentation process to create enzymes for tea.
+However, the processing method is different, especially the fermentation process, which creates enzymes for tea.

-This tea has a different taste from regular teas, with light sweetness, gentle aroma, and golden tea water.
+This tea tastes different from regular teas, with light sweetness, gentle aroma, and golden tea water.

 2.7.
 Hue royal tea